rbardaji/rbardaji.github.io/README.md

 ### <a href="http://www.utm.csic.es/" target="_blank">Marine Technology Unit - CSIC</a>, Senior Data Engineer, May 2019 - July 2022

 - Tech Leader for Data Engineering
-    - Most notable archivement: My significant contribution to the development of the data platform for EMSO ERIC (in collaboration with Marine Technology Unit - CSIC), from its inception through to its successful implementation, which has been a key factor in EMSO ERIC's ability to win and secure funding for multiple projects.
-This involved working on all aspects of the data platform, including data architecture and the API development, data pipelines, data management, and data analysis.
-In addition to my work on the data platform, I have also been actively involved in writing and submitting project proposals, leveraging my technical expertise to help shape proposed solutions and increase our chances of success.
+    - Most notable archivement: I played a significant role in the development of the data platform for EMSO ERIC in collaboration with the Marine Technology Unit - CSIC, from its inception through to its successful implementation.
+This contribution was a key factor in EMSO ERIC's ability to win and secure funding for multiple projects.
+My work on the data platform involved all aspects, including data architecture, API development, data pipelines, data management, and data analysis.
+Additionally, I contributed to writing and submitting project proposals, leveraging my technical expertise to shape proposed solutions and increase our chances of success.
     - Programming languages I used for the developments:
         - <a href="https://www.python.org/" target="_blank">Python</a>
         - HTML, CSS, JavaScript